marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index loop, maximum}}

 Consider how we would have written the previous example (finding the biggest script) without higher-order functions.
-The code is not that much worse:
+The code is not that much worse.

 ```{test: no}
 let biggest = null;